Policies control access to data based on the content of the data. A policy consists of one or more rules.

 The status of a policy determines whether you can edit the policy and whether the policy is enforced.

 - If a published policy is active, it can be enforced and can be edited.

 - Draft policies are not yet enforced and can be edited.

-You must have the Admin role for the Watson Knowledge Catalog app to create categories, policies, and rules.
+You must have the Admin role for the Watson Knowledge Catalog service to create categories, policies, and rules.
 Other users can only view categories, policies, and rules.

 Some Watson Knowledge Catalog plans do not allow you to create or enforce policies.